 "I am a pediatrician through and through," Schrier told ABC News during an interview at her home in Sammamish, Washington.
 "My life, as I envisioned it, was to take care of children and teenagers in my practice and simply retire and then teach medicine.

-"But I think this is one of those moments in history when we're all going to look back and think, ‘OK, what did we do after the 2016 election?
-What did we do when we saw divisiveness in our country, when we saw attacks on women's reproductive health care, when we saw attacks on our health in general?
+"But I think this is one of those moments in history when we're all going to look back and think ‘OK, what did we do after the 2016 election?’” she continued.
+‘What did we do when we saw divisiveness in our country, when we saw attacks on women's reproductive health care, when we saw attacks on our health in general?
 Were we on the correct side of history?'"

-The population there is a mix of younger families with ties to the technology businesses in the area, old and powerful unions -- there are a few major Boeing plants -- and agricultural communities east of the Cascade Mountains.
+The population there is a mix of younger families with ties to the technology businesses in the area, and old and powerful unions -- there are a few major Boeing plants there -- and agricultural communities east of the Cascade Mountains.

 It is the only district in Washington that straddles the eastern and western part of the state, which is often culturally and politically divided.

 Plus, it is one of the only two dozen districts nationwide currently controlled by Republicans -- but which voted for Hillary Clinton.
 A handful of those districts are now open races, like the Schrier-Rossi contest, after the sitting members in those districts decided to retire.